bibleexchange/romans__textbook/textbook/en/0800_introduction-to-romans-8.md

 ### They walk in liberty with no condemnation (v.
 1)

 The deliverance Paul cried for in 7:24 is announced in 8:1.
-Sin brought bondage, but the Law of the Spirit of life in Christ Jesus has worked great liberty! **Our position in Christ** includes freedom from condemnation.
+Sin brought bondage, but the law of the spirit of life in Christ Jesus has worked great liberty! **Our position in Christ** includes freedom from condemnation.

 ### They walk not after the flesh but after the Spirit